Founded in 1945, the Toronto Vegetarian Association is Toronto’s go to resource for all things veg.

 As Donor and Volunteer Resources Coordinator, Barbi is responsible for maintaining and enhancing communications and relations with TVA’s dedicated donors and volunteers.
-In this role, she edits TVA’s electronic newsletter, eLifelines, and leads the TVA Volunteer Appreciation Team.
+In this role, she edits TVA’s electronic newsletter, Toronto Veg News, and leads the TVA Volunteer Appreciation Team.
 She is also responsible for ensuring the efficient day-to-day operation of the TVA office, always keeping everything, and everyone organized and up to date.

 Barbi graduated from York University, where she helped the York Animal Rights Group to introduce a Vegetarian and Vegan Directory for the Keele Campus.
 She has served as a dedicated member of community groups in her hometown of Thornhill, such as the Pomona Mills Park Conservationists the Thornhill Historic Society and the Markham Animal Care Committee.
-She currently leads the TVA social group, Vegetarians of High Park and is the rescue coordinator for Helping Homeless Pets, a coalition of rescue groups across Ontario and Quebec.
+She currently leads the TVA social group, Vegetarians of High Park, and volunteers at the Toronto Humane Society and her local Tenants’ Association.